white Michigan Propane Gas Association logo, png transparent

 Clean Energy for Over 100 Years

-Propane is a low-carbon fuel alternative, producing far fewer emissions than the equivalent amount of electricity generated from the U.S. grid.
+According to the Energy Policy Act of 1992, Propane is a low-carbon fuel alternative, producing far fewer emissions than the equivalent amount of electricity generated from the U.S. grid.

-The EPA lists Propane as non-toxic.
+The EPA lists propane as non-toxic.
 It does not contaminate the air, soil or groundwater.

 Michigan Relies on Propane